 Winter Vehicle Checks

-As the days get cooler, we dig out our woolly hats, turn up the heating and fill the log basket.
-But have you remembered to prepare your car for the winter season? ❄️⛈🌬
+It’s so wet and cold at the moment, we dig out our woolly hats, turn up the heating and fill the log basket.
+But have you remembered to help your car in the winter season? ❄️⛈🌬

 Our Winter car maintenance checklist

 It’s important to keep your car well maintained throughout the year, but this becomes even more vital during the winter months.
 The good news is that winter car checks really aren’t too different from normal maintenance procedures, however there are a few items that you should pay extra attention to: